Cerebral Palsy Birth Injury Lawsuits

 - Excessive drooling or problems swallowing

-- Delay of fine motor skills (picking things up, putting food in mouth, etc.)
+- Delay of fine motor skills (picking things up, feeding oneself, etc.)

 These muscle issues may affect only one side of a child, one limb, or it may affect all areas of the body in different degrees of severity.

 The brain damage that caused the Cerebral Palsy may also contribute to other neurological issues, besides muscle development and control.

 - Difficulty with vision, hearing, and speech